Area Rule in Cambridge IGCSE Mathematics (0580/0607): Triangle Area with ½ab sin C Explained

 Area Rule in past-paper wording: command words that matter

-Most lost marks come from misreading the command word or using a non-included angle.
+Most lost marks come from using the wrong angle (not the included angle).
 These are the command words you will see and what each one demands.

 | Command word / phrase | What the question wants | Typical stem |